electro-framework/framework/subsystems/interfaces/Interfaces/Http/RouterInterface.md

 - a `callable` (object, method or function)
 - a *generator* function

-Each of these types are interpreted by the router as explained below.
+Each of these types are interpreted by the router as explained further below.

+### Routes

+> **Route:** a rule for contitionally sending the request to a routable that branches from the current handler pipeline.

+A route is implemented as a routable that is comprised of a routing pattern and an associated target routable (which may, in turn, connect to other routables in a tree-like structure).

+The branching depends on applying the pattern to the current request URL path.

+> If a routable handles the request irrespective of its URL, it is called a **middleware** and not a route.

+A route is defined by either calling the router's `route()` method and passing it an iterable routable as argument, or indirectly as a child of another routable, somewhere on a hierarchy of interconnected routes.

+### Routable Types

 #### Iterable routables